COI FAQs for public officials

 What is an information barrier, and how do I set one up?

-Information barriers (also known as ethics walls and previously called Chinese walls) are a method of protecting information in a COI situation by setting up structures and actions to prevent material being disclosed to a conflicted person.
+Information barriers (also known as ethics walls) are a method of protecting information in a COI situation by setting up structures and actions to prevent material being disclosed to a conflicted person.
 The measures involved in setting up an information barrier should be appropriate to the risks involved and may include elements such as:

 • formal written procedures